I stand in heaven with my eyes closed;

 Your dreams can all come true.

-You see, I am the smallest part
+Do you see, I am the smallest part?

 Of everything we share.